 Advanced configuration settings for Continuous Delivery for PE help you fine-tune aspects of the software that can impact runtime and operation speed.

-Users with large Git repositories can enable Git repository caching in order to improve job performance.
+If you have large Git repositories, you can enable Git repository caching to improve job performance.
 By default, repository caching is disabled.

 .git directory in cached

 The .git directory is automatically omitted when copying cached Git repositories to job hardware.
 This means that the job cannot perform Git actions on the code.
 If needed, you can adjust this setting so that the .git directory is included in the cached repository.